Alice C. Linsley

-The ancient world of the Afro-Asiatics was structured along caste lines.
-Typical of castes, the Horite lines exclusively intermarried (endogamy).
-The geneologies of the Bible reveal that intermarriage of the ruler-priests lines continued to the time of Jesus.
-Jesus is the culmination of the Horim's expectation of the fulfillment of the Edenic Promise.
+Typical of castes, the Horite and Sethite Hebrew intermarried (endogamy).
+The genealogies of the Bible reveal that intermarriage of the ruler-priests lines continued to the time of Jesus.
+Jesus is the culmination of His ancestors' expectation of the fulfillment of the Edenic Promise.
 (Gen. 3:15)

 It is from the Horite priesthood that the priesthood of Israel developed.
 Moses' two brothers, Korah and Aaron, were Horite priests before Judaism emerged as a distinct world religion, even before Israel can be identified as a nation.
 Horite priests served in the temple in Jerusalem on a rotating schedule.
 I Chronicles 4:4 lists Hur (Hor) as the "father of Bethlehem".
 The author of Chronicles knew that Bethlehem was originally a Horite settlement in the heart of Horite territory.

 Josephus calls the descendants of Abraham by Keturah "Horites" and quoting another ancient historian, speaks of them as "conquerors of Egypt and founders of the Assyrian Empire."
-Doubtless this is a reference to Nimrod (Sargon the Great) who established for himself a vast empire in Sumeria.
-Josephus failed to note, however, that the Horites already existed before Abraham married Keturah.
-They are Abraham's Kushite ancestors who spread the Proto-Gospel across the ancient Afro-Asiatic Dominion.
-The origins of Messianic expectation can be traced to Abraham's Horite ancestors.
+Doubtless this is a reference to Nimrod, the Kushite kingdom builder, who established a vast empire in the Tigris-Euphrates Valley.
+Josephus failed to note that the Horite Hebrew already existed before Abraham married Keturah.
+They are Abraham's ancestors among whom the Messianic hope found early expression.